galkahana/PDF-Writer/readme.md

 cmake --build build --config release --target install
 ```

 _There are more configuration options with the cmake setup for this project_.
-Specifically you can build with system libraries instead of with the bundled libraries, you can read about those options [here](https://github.com/galkahana/PDF-Writer/pull/70).
+Specifically you can build with system libraries instead of with the bundled libraries, you can read about those options [here](https://github.com/galkahana/PDF-Writer/pull/70) and [here](https://github.com/galkahana/PDF-Writer/wiki/Building-and-running-samples#special-options-with-cmake).

 ## Testing